dotnet/linker/docs/design/trimmed-assemblies.md

 - Assemblies with this attribute are trimmed with the global `TrimMode`
 - Assemblies without this attribute are rooted, and given the `copy` action

-The only understood value is `true`.
-Adding `[AssemblyMetadataAttribute("IsTrimmable", "false")]` will have no effect on the linker's behavior, because unattributed assemblies are assumed not to be trimmable by default.
+The only understood value is `True` (case-insensitive).
+Adding `[assembly: AssemblyMetadata("IsTrimmable", "False")]` will have no effect on the linker's behavior, because unattributed assemblies are assumed not to be trimmable by default.
 We will issue a warning in this case, to discourage misleading use of the attribute.

+The attribute will survive trimming like other assembly-level attributes do.

 If `IsTrimmable` MSBuild metadata is set for an assembly, this overrides the `IsTrimmable` attribute.
 This allows a developer to opt an assembly into trimming even if it does not have the attribute, or to disable trimming of an assembly that has the attribute.

-Instead of using `IsTrimmable` metadata in the SDK to trim netcoreapp by default, we will ship netcoreapp assemblies and OOB assemblies that are conceptually part of the BCL with `IsTrimmable` `AssemblyMetadataAttribute`, and not set `IsTrimmable` MSBuild metadata in the SDK.
-The MSBuild metadata will now be used only as a developer opt-in or opt-out.
+Instead of using `IsTrimmable` metadata in the SDK to control trimmable assemblies, we will move to a model where all trimmable SDK assemblies are built with `[assembly: AssemblyMetadata("IsTrimmable", "True")]`.

 ### `TrimmableAssembly`